 Recipe: Tivoli Road Bakery’s Pork, Caramelised Apple and Fennel Sausage Rolls

-“After baking so many [of then] at Bourke Street Bakery, and seeing them become a cult item, I knew we had to develop our own delicious version to please the crowds at Tivoli Road,” he told us in 2017.
+“After baking so many [of them] at Bourke Street Bakery, and seeing them become a cult item, I knew we had to develop our own delicious version to please the crowds at Tivoli Road,” he told Broadsheet in 2017.
 “These are often the first lunch item to sell out.”

-“These sausage rolls are great for picnics, and they will be a smash hit at your next children’s party.
+“These sausage rolls are great for picnics.
+They will be a smash hit at your next children’s party.
 If you like, you could pipe the sausage mix a bit thinner and make smaller slices for party-sized sausage rolls.

 “If using store-bought puff pastry, you may need to adjust the size and produce a different number, depending on the size and shape your pastry is rolled to.”